 - A minimum of 24 credit hours of research, ME 700 – Doctoral Dissertation, which may include a maximum of 6 credit hours of ME 600 Doctoral Research.
 ME 600 is intended for those students who have not completed the qualification examination, a prerequisite for ME 700.

-- A student is required to have one refereed journal paper accepted and a second one accepted or in review by graduation.
+- A student is required to have refereed journal papers published or at least accepted by graduation.
 The PhD dissertation can be a compilation and reformatted version of these published or accepted journal papers.
-Exceptions may be made on case by case basis by the Department Head.
+Based on the nature of the thesis work, exceptions may be made by the Department Head on a case by case basis.

 Selection of Permanent Advisor